ryansechrest/charm/README.md

 # Charm

 Charm is still in its very early stages, but it needs a repository for safekeeping.
-Proceed at your own risk!
+There is no documentation (yet) on how to use Charm, because it's still ever-evolving.
+Proceed at your own risk, or just poke around the code to take a look.

 ## Getting Started